 Sólheimajökull glacier hike is a perfect way to spend the day out of Reykjavík.
 This tour is available all year around with pick up from Reykjavík.

-The pick up starts at 7 am, be ready at your pick up location.
+The pick up starts at 09:00 am, be ready at your pick-up location.
 Please note, that the pick up can take up to 30 min.
 If you want to meet us at the glacier, check out our Glacier Experience.

-The hiking part of the tour is about 2 hours with an hour spent on the glistening glacier.
+The hiking part of the tour is about 2 hours with 1-1.5 hours spent on the glistening glacier.

 On our way back to Reykjavík we stop at two of the most magnificent waterfalls in Iceland, Skógafoss and Seljalandsfoss.

-Remeber to bring: Warm outdoor clothing, waterproof jacket and pants, headwear and gloves.
-Good hiking shoes are recommended.
+Remember to bring: Warm outdoor clothing, waterproof jacket and pants, headwear and gloves.
+Good hiking boots are recommended.

 What if I don’t own all of these clothing necessaries?